JetLennit/hlalauncher/README.md

 ### GUI Launcher\:

-1. Download Java 12 or greater, you may have to delete an old version of Java as well.
+1. Download ~~Java 12 or greater~~ **Java 8 should now be sufficient and can be found here [https://java.com/en/download/](https://java.com/en/download/) (please let me know if this works)**, you may have to delete an old version of Java as well.
 2. Put all your map files in the same folder as your HLALauncher.jar and hlalauncher.exe files
 3. Run the jar file, select your map, and click the button at the bottom
 4. If asked, enter your install location for Half-Life: Alyx (eg. C:\Program Files (x86)\Steam\steamapps\common\Half-Life Alyx) without quotes or a slash at the end